Macartney-Christopher/5-Axis-Camera-Position-Control/Software.md

         PORTB |= B00001100; //MS1 and MS2 high
 }
 ```
-&nbsp;&nbsp;&nbsp;The above indicates to set the 3rd and 4th B ports to high and keeping all other low.
+&nbsp;&nbsp;&nbsp;The above indicates to set the 3rd and 4th B ports to HIGH and keeping all others LOW.
 The reason for this syntax is efficiency, it sets the MS1 and MS2 pins to high directly instead of going through a complementary function.
 For a maker it's easier to understand the following:
 ```c++
 if(newMode == SIXTEENTH_STEP){
 	digitalWrite(PIN_MS1, HIGH);